OmarMiniesy/Notes/Cribl/Supporting Tech.md

 ### GIT

 See [[Git Commands]] for general Git concepts.
+- Git version `1.8.3.1` or higher is mandatory.

 Cribl Stream creates a local git repository to version-control all configurations.
 - **Commit** button: Saves configuration changes to the local git repo, creating a version history entry.
 This does *not* apply changes to the live environment.